JordanWelsman/JordanWelsman/README.md

 - [`openjson`](https://github.com/JordanWelsman/openjson) is a Python module that provides fiexible JSON serialization and I/O functionality in a modular implmentation.
 It empowers users to control how their JSON files are written and can be used in a plethora of Python applications.
 - [`jutils`](https://github.com/JordanWelsman/jutils) is another project of mine which collates the many useful tools and code snippets I've written and used in my other data science and Python projects in a nice importable package for other developers to use.
 - [`nexport`](https://github.com/JordanWelsman/nexport) is a Python project of mine which allows users to exports the parameters of deep neural networks to human-readable filetypes.
 It relies on the functionality of `openjson` for its flexible JSON encoding and `jutils` for its useful importable utilities.
+- [`gigaloader`](https://github.com/JordanWelsman/gigaloader) is a simple implementation of a loading interface.
+Its main use case is to provide visual feedback to the user when a long wait time occurs as part of a complex computational workload with no existing feedback.
+It is designed to seamlessly interface with existing code, minimising implementation time.
 - [`mathplug`](https://github.com/JordanWelsman/mathplug) is a Python module which contains importable mathematical functions and equations for use in applications which require complex problem solving with simple I/O.
 - I've also made contributions towards [`inference-engine`](https://github.com/BerkeleyLab/inference-engine), a neural network inference framework written in [FORTRAN](https://en.wikipedia.org/wiki/Fortran) on a research project in which it is deployed in [ICAR](https://ral.ucar.edu/solutions/products/intermediate-complexity-atmospheric-research-icar), an accelerated atmospheric simulation model.